Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Cons: Steamboat is only accessible by one road, State Highway 40.

-Notes: The mountains around Steamboat are not as impressive as those in some other Colorado ski destinations.
+Notes: The mountains around Steamboat are not as tall as those in some other Colorado ski destinations.
 Most jobs are seasonal, so a lot of people come and go.
 Despite the tourists and seasonal comings and goings, permanent residents have a closely-knit community, and several Olympic downhillers, including Billy Kidd, reside here.
 Yampa Valley Regional Airport is open year round and has flights to Denver and Salt Lake City.
 The population has grown 12% during the last decade.
 Home prices increased 10% since last year.

 Recommended as a Retirement Spot?
 Yes, although it has a young demographic.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.